What is a business book ghostwriter?

 Do you ghostwrite fiction?

-I don’t ghostwrite general fiction.
-However, if you’re interested in a conveying your business message/concept through an interesting fictional story, then I’d be interested in talking with you.
+I don’t ghostwrite fiction.
+However, if you’re interested in a conveying your business message/concept through a fable, then I’d be interested in talking with you.

 Can you coach me to write my own book?